KDE/documentation-develop-kde-org/content/docs/plasma/widget/setup.md

         │   └── config
         │       ├── config.qml
         │       └── main.xml
-        └── metadata.desktop
+        └── metadata.json
 ```
 {{< /section-right >}}
 {{< /sections >}}

-## metadata.desktop
+## metadata.json

 {{< sections >}}
 {{< section-left >}}

-Inside the `metadata.desktop` file we need to set the `Name` of the widget.
-The `Type` should be `Service` since the `.desktop` file is not an app launcher and we don't want this to appear in the app menu.
+Inside the `metadata.json` file we need to set the `Name` of the widget.

 `Icon` is the icon name associated with the widget.
 You can search for icon names in the `/usr/share/icon` folder.
 You can also look for an icon name by right clicking your app launcher widget then editing the icon in its settings.
 It uses a searchable interface and lists them by category.
 Plasma's SDK also has the Cuttlefish app ([screenshot](https://cdn.kde.org/screenshots/cuttlefish/cuttlefish.png)) which you can install with `sudo apt install plasma-sdk`.

-`X-KDE-PluginInfo-Name` needs to be a unique name, since it's used for the folder name it's installed into.
+`Id` needs to be a unique name, since it's used for the folder name it's installed into.
 You could use `com.github.zren.helloworld` if you're on github, or use `org.kde.plasma.helloworld` if you're planning on contributing the widget to KDE.

 Widgets installed by the user (without root) like when you "Install New Widgets" will be installed to `~/.local/share/plasma/plasmoids/` (which may not yet exist).
 The default widgets shipped with KDE are installed to `/usr/share/plasma/plasmoids/`.

-`X-KDE-PluginInfo-Category` is the category the widget can be filtered with in the widget list.
+`Category` is the category the widget can be filtered with in the widget list.
 A list of category names can be found [here]({{< ref "plasma-qml-api.md#x-kde-plugininfo-category" >}}).

 `X-KDE-ServiceTypes`, `X-Plasma-API`, and `X-Plasma-MainScript` are also needed to just define that this package is a plasma widget, and where its entry point is.